joomcode/create-locator/README.md

 export type BazLocator = Locator<void>; // equivalent of Locator<{}>
 ```

-When marking up a root application component, you need to specify a _root_ component locator type,
+When marking up a root application component, you need to specify a _root_ locator type,
 and a _prefix_ that starts the paths of all locators in this component tree:

 ```tsx